 - Perform SELECT queries based on indexed columns

-Astra is a great Cassandra as a Service offering, making setup easy for us.
+Astra DB is a great Cassandra as a Service offering, making setup easy for us.
 Let's get started!

 This scenario is also available on our datastax.com/dev site, where you can find many more resources to help you succeed with Apache Cassandra™.